valkey-io/valkey-doc/docs/management/replication.md

 replica instance (the one that clients should use to connect to replicas).

-Similarly the replicas will be listed with the listening port configured into `redis.conf`, that may be different from the forwarded port in case the port is remapped.
+Similarly the replicas will be listed with the listening port configured into `valkey.conf`, that may be different from the forwarded port in case the port is remapped.

-To fix both issues, it is possible, since Redis 3.2.2, to force a replica to announce an arbitrary pair of IP and port to the master.
+To fix both issues, it is possible, since Valkey 3.2.2, to force a replica to announce an arbitrary pair of IP and port to the master.
 The two configurations directives to use are:

     replica-announce-ip 5.5.5.5
     replica-announce-port 1234

-And are documented in the example `redis.conf` of recent Redis distributions.
+And are documented in the example `valkey.conf` of recent Valkey distributions.

 ## The INFO and ROLE command

-There are two Redis commands that provide a lot of information on the current replication parameters of master and replica instances.
+There are two Valkey commands that provide a lot of information on the current replication parameters of master and replica instances.
 One is `INFO`.
 If the command is called with the `replication` argument as `INFO replication` only information relevant to the replication are displayed.
 Another more